Brad Herzog

 Discovery

 In extensive conversation with the student, we explore every possible topic, big or small.
-We discuss everything from activities to athletics to ancestral tales, from quirky hobbies to community participation, from public successes to personal revelations.
+We discuss everything from activities to ancestral tales, from quirky hobbies to personal revelations.
 Often, optimally, the result is a decision to explore the unexpected or unusual.
-My students have written about (for instance) holding a human heart during a pre-college medical program, experiencing the racial protests in Ferguson, Missouri… the value of being homeschooled… a passion for fictional maps… the challenges faced by an adopted sister from Ethiopia… even a unique essay about noticing continuity errors in movies.
+My students have written about (for instance) experiencing the racial protests in Ferguson, Missouri… a passion for fictional maps or the New York subway system or collected misfit toys… even a unique essay about noticing continuity errors in movies.

 Strategy

-Once we know what the student and college can offer each other, we then examine the myriad essay prompt permutations -- Common App, supplemental essays, etc -- and figure out how to maximize the limited word count and best display the student’s insights and accomplishments.
+Once we know what the student and college can offer each other, we then examine the myriad essay prompt permutations and figure out how to maximize the limited word count and best display the student’s insights and accomplishments.
 As an example, the University of California application asks students to pick 4 out of 8 short essay prompts.
 There is a strategy to picking the correct ones, thus showing four different facets of the applicant.
 Likewise, a supplemental essay should tell a different story from the Common App essay.
 Repetition means a wasted opportunity.

 Research

 Schools are looking for students who would be excellent additions to their campuses, both academically and as part of the campus community.
-So I ask the students to explore the college websites, understanding the school’s overarching philosophy, strengths, student body, specific classes or events or traditions.
-Then we find a way to weave some of that information into an essay (or essays), showing that the interest is legitimate and the student would be an excellent fit.
-Given that many schools ask some form of a “Why this college” question, this step is key.
-A generic answer to that question suggests a cut-and-paste college application process.
+So for school-specific supplemental essays, I ask the students to explore the college websites, understanding the school’s philosophy, student body, specific classes or traditions.
+Then we find a way to weave some of that information into an essay (or essays), showing that the interest is legitimate and the student would be a fantastic fit.

 Analysis and Editing

 I ask for first drafts that are longer than the requested word length, experimental if it feels right, meandering if necessary.
-It’s a foundation from which to work.
 From there, we focus and hone and make the most of the space allowed.
 Often, we discover a new or better angle during this process.
 We adjust the voice or point of view.
 But we also tweak grammar, flag dangling modifiers and turn two-cent words into ten-dollar words.
 This is a back-and-forth writing-and-editing process.
 The student is the writer.
 The coach is the guide.
 The result, hopefully, is a collection of essays that intrigue and excite.

 Honor Roll